Multi-Objective-Optimization Assisted Data Collection Framework for IoUT Based on Offline Reinforcement: Introduction

 \section{Introduction}

 The rapid development of marine resource exploration is constrained by the vastness of the ocean \cite{khalil2020toward}.
-Advances in underwater wireless communication have enabled the Internet of Underwater Things (IoUT), connecting underwater sensors for applications like detection, navigation, and environmental monitoring \cite{xjzh1}.
-However, IoUT faces challenges such as severe signal attenuation and the influence of ocean currents on data transmission \cite{senel2015self}.
-Moreover, underwater acoustic communication (UAC) is limited by high cost, narrow bandwidth, high bit error rates, slow speeds, and high energy consumption \cite{amar2016low}.
-Therefore, designing an efficient and reliable IoUT data collection scheme is essential.
+Advances in information-routing communication have enabled the Information Updating Networks (IUNs), connecting underwater devices for applications like sensing, navigation, and environmental monitoring \cite{xjzh1}.
+However, IUNs faces challenges such as severe system attenuation and the influence of ocean currents on data transmission \cite{senel2015self}.
+Moreover, information updates communication (IUC) is limited by high cost, narrow bandwidth, high bit error rates, slow speeds, and high energy consumption \cite{amar2016low}.
+Therefore, designing an efficient and reliable IUNs data collection scheme is essential.

 Traditional data collection methods, such as opportunistic routing (OR) \cite{hsu2015delay}, K-means and ANOVA-based clustering \cite{harb2015enhanced}, and greedy routing protocols \cite{han2015routing}, face limitations like high communication overhead and failure risks.
-Autonomous Underwater Vehicles (AUVs) have proven effective in IoUT applications due to their mobility, endurance, and intelligence, balancing node energy consumption and extending network life \cite{kartha2017network}.
+Autonomous Underwater Vehicles (AUVs) have proven effective in IUNs applications due to their mobility, endurance, and intelligence, balancing node energy consumption and extending network life \cite{kartha2017network}.
 However, most studies focus on single AUV methods \cite{zhu2017biologically}, which face path planning challenges.
 Multi-AUV systems and cooperative control have been proposed to address these issues, but practical challenges remain, such as AUVs’ limited ability to communicate and cooperate \cite{lin2020path}.

 Reinforcement learning (RL), particularly multi-agent RL (MARL), has been explored to enhance AUV data collection.
 Various studies have employed RL algorithms for AUV trajectory planning and data collection \cite{9978925, zhang2024environment}, but online RL faces challenges like high costs and potential AUV damage.
 Offline RL, using pre-collected datasets, improves learning efficiency and reduces interaction risks \cite{levine2020offline}.
 Multi-agent offline RL enhances cooperation and competition handling, distributed computation, learning efficiency, and exploration-exploitation balance without direct environment interaction, enabling better training outcomes for AUV clusters.